 Bullies appear everywhere.
-It's no longer just the mean kid who steals lunch money; it can be the mean VP who sets his target on an employee.
-Lots of people get bullied over their lifetimes (and often, people can be the bully at one point and the bullied at another).
+The bully is no longer just the mean kid who steals school lunch money; the bully is likely the mean VP who sets his target on an employee.
+Many people are bullied over their lifetimes.

 Your manager hired you because you are the best person for the job.
-She undoubtedly interviewed numerous people and rejected many more people without taking the time to interview them.
+They undoubtedly interviewed numerous people and rejected many more people without taking the time to interview them.
 This means you can walk into a new job with your head held high.
-You're awesome!

 While it's good to give people the benefit of the doubt, if you're usually a target, don't let anything pass.
 When someone makes a snide remark about your clothing, your presentation, or anything at all, speak up.